RedHatProductSecurity/trestle-demo/markdown/catalogs/nist_rev5_all/cp/cp-9.3.md

 ## Control Statement

-Store backup copies of {{ insert: param, cp-09.03_odp }} in a separate facility or in a fire rated container that is not collocated with the operational system.
+The organization stores backup copies of {{ insert: param, cp-9.3_prm_1 }} in a separate facility or in a fire-rated container that is not collocated with the operational system.

+## Control Objective

+Determine if the organization:

+- \[CP-9(3)[1]\]

+  - \[CP-9(3)[1][a]\] defines critical information system software and other security-related information requiring backup copies to be stored in a separate facility; or
+  - \[CP-9(3)[1][b]\] defines critical information system software and other security-related information requiring backup copies to be stored in a fire-rated container that is not collocated with the operational system; and

+- \[CP-9(3)[2]\] stores backup copies of organization-defined critical information system software and other security-related information in a separate facility or in a fire-rated container that is not collocated with the operational system.

 ## Control guidance

-Separate storage for critical information applies to all critical information regardless of the type of backup storage media.
-Critical system software includes operating systems, middleware, cryptographic key management systems, and intrusion detection systems.
-Security-related information includes inventories of system hardware, software, and firmware components.
-Alternate storage sites, including geographically distributed architectures, serve as separate storage facilities for organizations.
-Organizations may provide separate storage by implementing automated backup processes at alternative storage sites (e.g., data centers).
-The General Services Administration (GSA) establishes standards and specifications for security and fire rated containers.
+Critical information system software includes, for example, operating systems, cryptographic key management systems, and intrusion detection/prevention systems.
+Security-related information includes, for example, organizational inventories of hardware, software, and firmware components.
+Alternate storage sites typically serve as separate storage facilities for organizations.

-## Control assessment-objective

-backup copies of {{ insert: param, cp-09.03_odp }} are stored in a separate facility or in a fire rated container that is not collocated with the operational system.